 3. Reward Great Brushing

 Kids need some incentives to reward good brushing.
+(That’s why we offer kids a toy prize after they see a dentist.)
 This could be as simple as stickers in a sticker book that mark their progress.
 Perhaps you could offer a half-hour of their favorite show before bed.
 Maybe a week’s worth of brushing could win them a trip out for ice-cream.

 4. Make it a Family Affair